mickeytheq/ZoopDocs/docs/automaticnumbering/AutomaticNumbering.md

 - Encounter Set identity
     - The name of the encounter set OR the image path used for the ‘Custom encounter set’ option
+- Encounter Set number
+    - The numbering of the encounter set, e.g. 1-3 is before 4-5 which is before 6
 - Card type of the front face of the card in the following order
     - Scenario/Campaign Rules
     - Chaos token effects